MichaelLeachim/leetcode/README.md

   * Third, **do not overoptimize**.
 Use whatever structures you already have in stdlib.
 Trie took me ~4 hours to work and pass all tests and still I am not sure whether it is an optimal trie, or there are more tricks to it.
+  * And the last.
+Field related topics on Leetcode lies.

   Submission details: https://leetcode.com/submissions/detail/212304244/

 * **[2019-03-02]**   [Count the repetitions](https://leetcode.com/problems/count-the-repetitions/) </br>